- Crop Production: crop improvement and selection

 - Education and Training: farmer to farmer

-- Sustainable Communities: community development, community services, local and regional food systems, partnerships
+- Sustainable Communities: community development, community services, food hubs, local and regional food systems, partnerships, quality of life

 Many small-scale growers in Western Massachusetts in our Keep Farming in the Hilltowns group have attempted to sell farm shares previously, only to give them up because of administrative burdens.
 In addition, providing variety to shareholders can be a challenge.
 By creating a Hilltown Grown CSA with products aggregated from multiple farms with a shared coordinator assisting customers, the farm share model will become a valued line of business.
 Grant funded early setup with coordinator staffing will set the table for future sustainability.
 We already have the germ of this with the Hilltown Mobile Market – but being primarily a food access program for food insecure residents, the Mobile Market doesn’t address the farmers need to connect with customers of all income levels – including those who can afford to pay the market rate.
 Finally, the Hilltown Mobile Market with grant funded staff, needs to shift towards a business model to be sustainable in the long term with farmers taking on costs of coordinator and delivery.
 The project objective is to develop a business model and make it operational for multiple farms to supply a regional farm share program and share the administrative costs.
 The work plan entails pre-season crop orders, arranging payment agreements, marketing to and signing up consumers, pickup and delivery and customer relations.
 Outreach will build off the existing Hilltown Mobile Market to reach more customers via website, social media, flyers around town, press releases, use of each farm’s current customer database and farm stand to promote.